markotron/bella-ble/README.md

 **(1)** We merge all the commands from all the feedback loops together.
 Note that we have four feedbacks:

 - `userCommandsFeedback()` - we use this feedback if we want to send commands manually.
-- `scanningFeedback` - this feedback waits for the waits for the `BluetoothReady` state and sends `NewScanResult` commands if it finds new devices that are not filtered out.
+- `scanningFeedback` - this feedback waits for the `BluetoothReady` state and sends `NewScanResult` commands if it finds new devices that are not filtered out.
 - `bleStateFeedback` - this feedback reacts on Bluetooth state changes (e.g. the user turns the bluetooth off)